A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 5. The data becomes noisy after 60 plus days perhaps due to the few number of orders that took that many days to deliver.

 **Figure 2** shows the distribution of review scores across all orders.
-As mentioned earlier
+As mentioned earlier we want to see how diffrent factors affect review score, so it is important to obtain the distribution of review scores and compare it to others in the future.
+Key findings:
+1. About 80% of review scores are "positive" meaning a score of 4 or more.
+This can help buld trust for sellers and buyers to use our site more as most of the time people buy on good reviews.
+2. The third largest review score was 1 making up 10% of a review scores.
+It would be better to have the distiribution be in descending order with a score of 5 being in the most and 1 being the least.
+However that is not the case in our data.
+3. Scores 3 and 2 make up less than 10% and less than 5% respectively.
+We could try to set goals in order to lower "bad review scores" (2s and 1s) but more on that later.